prashant0220/Face-Attendence-System/README.md

-##Face Recognition Attendance System
+## Face Recognition Attendance System

 A Flask-based app for automating attendance using facial recognition.

-#Features
+# Features

--Face registration and recognition.
+- Face registration and recognition.

--Attendance saved daily in CSV format.
+- Attendance saved daily in CSV format.

--Web-based UI for user management and tracking.
+- Web-based UI for user management and tracking.

--Dynamic model training with OpenCV and KNN.
+- Dynamic model training with OpenCV and KNN.

-#Requirements
+# Requirements

--Python 3.x, Webcam.
+- Python 3.x, Webcam.

--Install dependencies: pip install flask opencv-python-headless numpy pandas scikit-learn joblib
+- Install dependencies: pip install flask opencv-python-headless numpy pandas scikit-learn joblib

-#Setup
+# Setup

 -Clone the repo and navigate to the folder.